-When the rules changed disallowing locking your putter grip against your chest, golfers found another way of locking in the putter shaft without contravening the rules.
+When the rules changed and outlawed locking your putter grip against your chest, golfers found another way of locking in the putter shaft without contravening the rules.

 Rule 14-1b does not consider to constitute anchoring your putter.

-You may use any putting grip with the arm lock method provided you maintain the forward angle of the putter through the stroke.
-Golfers may find it more difficult to line up the face of the putter as a result of the forward-leaning shaft.
+You may use any putting grip with the arm lock method, provided you maintain the forward angle of the putter through the stroke.
+Because of the forward-leaning shaft, you may find it challenging to line up the face of the putter.

-To be able to use this grip effectively you require a putter with a minimum of 6 degrees of loft and a shaft that is long enough to lock in against your forearm.
+To use this grip effectively, you require a putter with a minimum of 6 degrees of loft.
+And a shaft that is long enough to lock in against your forearm.

 Prayer Putting Grip